Tinubu Felicitates THISDAY Editorial Board Chairman, Olusegun Adeniyi, at 60

 Deji Elumoye in Abuja

-President Bola Tinubu has paid glowing tribute to the Chairman of THISDAY Editorial Board, Mr Olusegun Adeniyi, on the occasion of his 60th birthday.
+President Bola Ahmed Tinubu has paid glowing tribute to the Chairman of THISDAY Editorial Board, Mr. Olusegun Adeniyi, on the occasion of his 60th birthday.

-The President, in a tribute, hailed the Adeniyi’s dexterity, brilliance and knack for excellence in whatever he does as reflected in the books authored so far by him
+The president, in a tribute, hailed the celebrator’s dexterity, brilliance and knack for excellence in whatever he does as reflected in the books authored so far by him.

 “Turning 60 is an important milestone.
 I join your friends and family to celebrate you on this special day.